The photos we like best are the ones that evoke our emotions. We'll take a look at three ways to create a mood in portrait photography.

 Before we get into these three methods, you have to determine what kind of mood you want to establish.
 Is it a sense of belonging?
 Do you want to create something sultry, or positively energetic?
 Your subject can bring out his or her emotions and sensibilities, but that's only half the job.
 As the photographer, you have to complement the mood of your subject with your photography skills.

 Food photographers know the benefit of working with a food stylist.
 Portrait photographers should know the benefit of working with a good Make-Up Artist (MUA) or fashion stylist.
 Let's face it, we don't all have an innate sense of style.
 That goes for models as well as photographers.
 Working with a good MUA or stylist can set the scene for your mood.

-I’m showing an intimate portrait below.
-Her hair and wardrobe work for that mood.
-If I wanted to provide a sense of family or motherhood, she’s probably wear something else and have her hair styled differently.
+If I wanted to provide a sense of family or motherhood, she'd probably wear something else and have her hair styled differently.
 They say “Clothes make the man.”
 It works for women, also.
-One of my friends is into Cosplay and she has a magnificent Catwoman costume.
-If only she weren’t overseas right now, I’d throw her on the ledge of a building and start working up a scene to create a sense of adventure.

 Imagine your mood.
 Create a scene that fits it.
 Then find a style to bring it alive.

 Look for a setting that supports the mood of your photo.
 It could be in stark contrast to the wardrobe of your subject, but that kind of dichotomy works in art.
 The setting doesn't have to match the wardrobe.
 It has to match the theme of your photo.

 Some of my favorite examples of this kind of theming comes from Joe McNally's portraits of Olympic athletes.
 A gymnast in a corn field.
 A downhill skier on top of a skyscraper in New York City.